CMPE-CMSE 107 Foundations of Computer-Software Engineering

 Strings and Printing formatting

-• Week 5: LAB 3 Selective code structure in Python Programming
+• Week 5: LAB 3 Sequential code structure in Python Programming

-• Week 6: LAB 4 Repetitive code structure in Python Programming
+• Week 6: LAB 4 Selective code structure in Python Programming

 Assesment